blmalone/website/docs/introduction.md

 [our work with Optimism]: https://www.theblock.co/post/240929/optimism-zk-proof-proposals?utm_source=twitter&utm_medium=social
 [RISC Zero]: https://risczero.com
 [zkVM]: ./zkvm/

+## Bonsai
+In 2023, we released [Bonsai], a proving service that allows on-chain and off-chain applications to request and receive [zkVM] proofs.

+Bonsai is a general purpose zero-knowledge proving service that allows for any chain, any protocol, and any application to take advantage of ZK proofs.
+It is massively parallel, programmable, and performant.

+Bonsai lets you integrate zero-knowledge proofs directly into any smart contracts without the need for custom circuits.
+This allows for ZK to be integrated directly into dApps on any EVM chain, with the potential to support any other ecosystem.

+Our zkVM is the foundation of Bonsai and enables widespread language compatibility with support for provable Rust code and the potential for zero-knowledge provable code in any language that compiles to RISC-V like C++, Rust, Go, and more.
+With a combination of recursive proofs, a bespoke circuit compiler, state continuations, and continuous improvements to the proving algorithm, Bonsai enables anyone to generate highly performant ZK proofs for a variety of applications.

+Read more on Bonsai [here](./bonsai/bonsai-overview.md).

 ## The RISC Zero zkVM
 The RISC Zero [zkVM], first released in [April 2022], can prove the correct execution of arbitrary code, allowing developers to build ZK applications in mature languages like Rust and C++.